Prarthna-design/Geo-Mapping/README.md

-Step 2 - Import and Visualize the data map was created using Leaflet that plots all of th earthquake from data set based on their longitude and latitude.
+Step 2 - Import and Visualize the data map was created using Leaflet that plots all of th earthquake from data set based on their longitude and latitude. code was added to style marker in color